 All students majoring in the Department of Modern Languages are strongly encouraged to spend at least one term studying overseas through an approved study-abroad program.

 Chinese Minor

-18 semester hours of university credit in Chinese.
-At least 6 of these hours must be taken abroad.
+18 semester hours of university credit in Chinese, with 6 of those 18 at the 300 level or higher.
+At least 6 of the 18 hours must be taken abroad.

 French Minor